doronharitan/human_activity_recognition_LRCN/README.md

 # Action Recognition in Video using LRCN
-PyTorch implementation of Long-term Recurrent Convolutional Networks (LRCN) [1]
+PyTorch implementation of Long-term Recurrent Convolutional Networks (LRCN) [1](#1.)

 ## LRCN model
 The following network enables human action recognition in videos.
- The network utilies frame embeddings that were extracted by a pre-trained ResNet-152 (ImageNet) and a bi-directional LSTM operating on them in order to predict the preformed  action in the input video.
+ The network utilise frame embeddings that were extracted by a pre-trained ResNet-152 (ImageNet) and a bi-directional LSTM operating on them in order to predict the preformed action in the input video.

 The input of the network would be a short 5 frames* video presenting human activity.

-In the train and in the basic test mode the frames would be extracted from raw video taken from UCF-101 Dataset (using the script preprocessing_data.py, for further information see 'Data Pre-processing' paragraph below).
+In the train and in the basic test mode the frames would be extracted from raw video taken from [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) [2](#2.)
+Dataset (using the script preprocessing_data.py, for further information see 'Data Pre-processing' paragraph below).
 The raw video would be sampled before the extraction of the frames to lower FPS (default from 25 FPS to 2.5 FPS).
 Then randomly, a start point to sample the video would be generated, and 5 continues frames (total of 2 sec) would be extracted and save as a short video which would be used as the input to the network.

 *default settings, can be changed using the train and preprocessing parameters